-Upon adoption of the Amended M&A, it is expected that the Board of Directors will establish an audit committee, a nomination and remuneration committee and a strategy committee, with the responsibilities stated below.
+At the LSE Admission, the Board of Directors will have established an audit committee, a nomination and remuneration committee and a strategy committee, with the responsibilities stated below.
 From time to time, further committees may be established by the Board of Directors.